SoftwareEngineering-WS2025-Team1-Orange/flutter-app/brightimpact_user_app/README.md

 - First implementation of Login Page
 - Implements QR code scan and registration of Donationbox
 - Donationbox QR codes must represent a URL with Query parameter "sn" which contains an 8 digit serial number e.g. https://example.org/?sn=12345678
+- First implementation of Home Page with static content
 - Ready for demo

 ---